alice1315/find-your-consultant/README.md

 </br>

 # Test Account
-There are two membership in Find your consultant. <br/>
+There are two membership in Find Your Consultant. <br/>
 'Regular member' is for people who are looking for advice, and 'consultant' is for people who could provide expert advice with professional fields.

 </br>